-We had a decent small adult library of books at 6/2 because Mrs Anne Hoffmann read every day of life.
+We had a decent small adult library of books at 6/2 because my mother, Mrs Anne Hoffmann read every day of life.
 I picked up the same habit from around the age of sixteen.
-Before then like many of the more active kids I preferred to be out and about.
+Before then, like many of the more active kids I preferred to be out and about.

-Developing a reading habit or sensibility is similar to any other pursuit or mode of life-the first stage is some thing or event that creates the initial spark to fire an interest or passion-thereafter one needs access, resources and support to participate and develop which fosters and encourages-people become motivated and before one knows it, it's becomes an integral part of one's lifestyle-thereafter the whole process is ongoing and cyclical.
-Reading is such a wonderful activity and transports one to another world and helps you to empathise and understand others too.
+Developing a reading habit or sensibility is similar to any other pursuit or mode of life-the first stage is some thing or event that creates the initial spark to fire an interest or passion-thereafter you need access, resources and support to participate and develop which fosters and encourages-you enjoy it, become motivated and before you know it, it's becomes an integral part of your lifestyle-thereafter the whole process is ongoing and cyclical.
+Reading is such a wonderful activity and transports you to another world and helps you to empathise and understand others too.

 |Reader at Morningside being transported to another world-this time to|